 - If you are seeking financial relief (also known as Emergency Family Maintenance), get copies of your most recent pay stubs, living expenses (mortgage, lease, utilities, car insurance, car payment, daycare, etc.) and any income (pay stubs) or bank information you may have regarding the Respondent.

-Step #1: Interim Protective Order: Obtaining immediate protection when the courts are closed
+Interim Protective Order: Obtain immediate protection when the courts are closed

-When the Courts are closed, a victim of domestic violence (also known as a "Petitioner") may file Petition for Protection from Domestic Violence (Petition) with the District Court Commissioner’s office.
-Commissioner’s offices are open and available 24 hours a day, 7 days a week around the state.
-A victim of domestic violence can access a Commissioner either by going to any on-duty Commissioner’s office or by telephoning an on-call Commissioner.
+When the Courts are closed, a Petitioner may file a Petition for Protection from Domestic Violence (Petition) with the District Court Commissioner’s office.
+Commissioner’s offices are open and available 24 hours a day, 7 days a week.
+Access a Commissioner either by going to any on-duty Commissioner’s office or by telephoning an on-call Commissioner.
 Contact information for the Commissioners can be found on the District Court website.

 If you are worried about the Respondent learning your whereabouts, your address does not need to be disclosed on the Petition – you may provide an alternate address or simply ask that your address be kept confidential.